mojoD/hack-spi/README.md

 + Midiot: plays complete midi songs, tracks or slices of tracks in Sonic Pi using soundfont instruments, samples or synths.
 + Midithru: hook up midiIn controllers to Sonic Pi to play synths, samples and soundfont instruments.
 + SpiViz: a Ruby based openGL language for Sonic Pi to have graphics controlled in liveloops to do music visualization.
-+ Insert: inserts instruments, samples, synths, patterns, midiloops, etc code snippets easily into Sonic Pi vis file dialog.
++ GetClips: inserts instruments, samples, synths, patterns, midiloops, etc code snippets easily into Sonic Pi vis file dialog.

 # Soundfont Instruments
 ## Sub-Project Goal